nhoening/StoSim/doc/qa/workflows.rst

 Nicessas workflow can be described as the concatenation of two smaller workflows:
 Simulations are first being executed and then analysed (see Figure below).
-Several experiments can be described, with each of them performing one execution workflow and as many analysis workflows as needed.
+Several sub-simulations can be described, with each of them performing one execution workflow and as many analysis workflows as needed.

 We'll describe both of them here in detail.
 If you really need to get started,